-We therefore strongly supported Representative Garrett's successful amendment to H.R.
+We therefore strongly supported Representative Garrett's amendment to H.R.
 4413 ("Garrett amendment"), the Customer Protection and End User Relief Act, which passed the House in the last Congress on a bipartisan basis.
-The Garrett amendment exempted registered fund advisers from having to register with the CFTC as CPOs if their funds invest in commodity interests limited to "financial commodities," e.g., S&P 500 swaps and other securities-like derivatives, and do not invest in traditional commodities, such as natural resource and agricultural commodities.
-As you prepare legislation to reauthorize the CFTC, the Institute requests that you include in the bill the Garrett amendment, which was adopted last Congress with significant bipartisan support.
+The Garrett amendment would have exempted registered fund advisers from having to register with the CFTC as CPOs if their funds invest in commodity interests limited to "financial commodities," e.g., S&P 500 swaps and other securities-like derivatives, and do not invest in traditional commodities, such as natural resource and agricultural commodities.